 (1) This ballot when completed should be given to the Secretary of your Assembly in the envelope provided with it, and the enve- lope should be sealed.

-(2) All ballots should be mailed by the Secretaries of National and Regional Spiritual Assemblies to reach the World Centre before Riḍván, 1963.
+(2) All ballots should be mailed by the Secretaries of National and Regional Spiritual Assemblies to reach the World Centre before Riḍván 1963.

 (3) Neither ballot paper nor envelope should be signed.